xtremexp/UT4X-Converter/README.TXT

 ------------------------------
 Make sure you are allowed to convert the original map (if you are not the original author for example)

+For UT3 maps only:
+- Open a text editor (notepad for example)
+- Open ut3 map with the UT3 editor.
+- In menu go to "Edit" -> "Select all"
+- Copy all data stuff ("Edit" -> "Copy" or Ctrl+C)
+- Paste data in your text editor and save your file with a .t3d file extension

+Note: this .t3d file is needed because the "ut3.com batchexport" command to export .ut3 level to .t3d file messes up the brush order.

 In UT4 Converter:
 - Launch UT4 Converter
 - Go to "Convert -> <Unreal Tournament X/Unreal X> Map"
 - In the conversion settings, press "Select" and choose the map
+- for ut3 only: select the .t3d file you previously created
 - Press ok and wait while the conversion is running (it might takes several minutes)

 In UT4 Editor: